Are The Attack On Titan Games Good?

-Image Credit: Koei Techmo
+Image Credit: Koei Tecmo

 Ever since the trailer for the final Attack on Titan episodes dropped, I’ve felt emotional.
 I know the likelihood of a second cour is high, but still, it’s insane to see this story coming to an end.
 It’s honestly got me interested in the series’ video games again.
 When it comes to game adaptations, things can go well or they can go very, very poorly.
 Luckily for us, both of the console/PC Attack on Titan games are quite good.
-Firstly, Attack on Titan released in 2016.
+Firstly, Attack on Titan was released in 2016.
 Arriving in Japan first, the game reached the West on Sony consoles as well as Xbox and PC.

 How About the Handheld Game?

-Image Credit: Koei Techmo
+Image Credit: Koei Tecmo

 The 3DS was capable of running really great games, but this was not one of them.
-The game used cutscenes from the anime and the graphics didn’t even look atrocious.
-The real issue here is the control of the characters.
+The game used cutscenes from the anime and the graphics didn’t even look atrocious compared to the controls.
+The real issue here is the control of the characters in combat.
 The ODM, or Omni-directional mobility gear, sort of functions like Spider-Man’s webs in theory.
 In the 3DS version, there’s very little feel for how to properly control your character.
 It’s almost as if you’re guessing where you’re about to go.
 I blame the console mostly, but the development team could have likely worked on this a bit more.
 Other 3DS games control much better.

 The issue with getting the ODM to work is you need two analog sticks to really handle the perspective and movement.
 Despite offering Circle Pad Pro support, it doesn’t quite feel right.
 Even in Attack on Titan (2016), the movement doesn’t feel all that fluid or precise.
 It isn’t until Attack on Titan 2 that you feel like you’re really handling the game’s intensity with some sort of awareness.
 If you’re a fan curious about the handheld game, then I’d just say pass on it for now.
 Hell, pass on it forever.

 If you plan on playing the best of the three, then good luck finding a physical copy.
 Copies for Xbox One and PS4 run well over $120 on most places online.
 The Switch version is closer to $200.
 You can grab the game for MSRP on Steam, as well as the PlayStation Store, Xbox Store, and Nintendo eShop.
 In the most recent Nintendo eShop sale launched after the E3 2021 Nintendo Direct, Attack on Titan 2 dropped to $30.
 Sales do happen, so keep an eye out for a drop on the Attack on Titan game prices for PS4 and Xbox One as well as PC.

 If you’re sad to see both the anime and manga coming to an end, then the Attack on Titan games are good enough to help quell the sadness.
 At least for a little while.
 We know that we’re getting a true finale to the show which is exciting.
 What are the chances we get a finished adaptation of the manga in video game form?
 Well, given the way that the AOT game adaptations performed, I’d say it’s not likely.
 That said, the fever around the show’s ending might convince Koei Tecmo and Omega Force to do one more title for the series.

-Featured Image Credit: Koei Techmo
+Featured Image Credit: Koei Tecmo

 Taylor loves to play video games in his spare time.
 He has two degrees in Political Communication and wrote his thesis on Marxism and the exploitation of college athletes.
 In his spare time, he loves spending time with his wife and two Toy Australian Shepherds.
 He’s always got headphones in, and he’s a diehard Cubs fan.